 Central banks are as trapped as they can be.
-Since the beginning of the year, 10-year yields have moved from 1.6 to 2.4% and, therefore, creating significant pressure on mortgage rates to rise.
+Since the beginning of the year, 30-year yields have moved from 1.6 to 2.4% creating significant upward pressure on mortgage rates.
 To tamp down these forces, the Fed also had to increase its purchases of mortgage-backed securities (MBS).
 It has bought over \$60 billion of MBS since February.
 If long-term interest rates continue to rise, the housing market could come under pressure.
 Remember, the bottom 50% own over 51% of their overall assets in real estate.
 It is critical for the Fed to suppress rates and prop up the housing market.